Oussemabenhmida/PythonTaskManager/README.md

 # PythonTaskManager
- A Windows task manager for python applications.
+ A Better Windows task manager for python applications.

 ### Advantages
 - Quickly find out what python applications are running.